 Call Toll-Free: 1-855-FINORIC

-Coated Encapsulated Citric Acid SDS MSDS of Supplier Manufacturers
+Coated Encapsulated Citric Acid SDS MSDS of Suppliers and Manufacturers' Represantative

 FInOrIC, etymologically derived from our business line of Fine Inorganic, Organic and Industrial Chemicals, offers chemicals for Oil & Gas Exploration, Hydraulic Fracturing, Production, Stimulation, Coiled Tubing, Food & Feed Ingredients, Mineral Fortifiers and Pharmaceutical Excipients, in 55 countries across 5 continents.
 Backed by company owned & operated full-fledged chemical manufacturing facilities in Pleasanton, Midland & Houston, Texas with associated manufacturing sites in India, UAE and China we are a truly multi-national chemical manufacturer and distributor.